-MAC addresses are generated for virtual network adapters that the service console, the VMkernel, and virtual machines use.
+MAC addresses are generated for virtual network adapters that the VMkernel and virtual machines use.

 In most cases, the generated MAC addresses are appropriate.
 However, you might need to set a MAC address for a virtual network adapter, as in the following cases: